ceoadlw/SpaceRocks/README.md

 3. Fixed Enemy Score Count
 4. Added VFX

+How to run:
+1. Just download and extract.
+2. Run the .exe file to play.

 This is the final version of the game inspired by tutorials of FloatingCosmonaut.
 Do try and let me know if there are any issues.
 This is my first attempt so help me out to squash any bugs you find.
 Thank You!

 Itch.io Link: https://ceoadlw.itch.io/space-rocks